Fairness. Justice. Respect.

 Johnson Johnson Lucas & Middleton has deep roots in Oregon and an equally deep commitment to civil justice.
-The firm’s founder, Art Johnson, has been an active member of the Oregon State Bar since 1953, when he returned to Oregon following graduation from Harvard Law School and service in the US Air Force.
+The law firm’s founder, Art Johnson, has been an active member of the Oregon State Bar since 1953 when he returned to Oregon following graduation from Harvard Law School and served in the US Air Force.
 Together with his father, brother, and close friend, Jim Harrang, Art Johnson built the Eugene, Oregon, firm of Johnson, Johnson & Harrang.
 That firm was quickly recognized throughout Oregon for providing excellent representation and professionalism.

 Johnson Johnson Lucas & Middleton is recognized by Martindale-Hubbell’s Bar Register of Preeminent Lawyers with the highest firm rating possible for legal ability and ethical standards.
 The firm is also honored with the top Tier 1 Metropolitan Best Law Firm ranking by U.S. News & World Report – Best Lawyers in America.